Dr Andrea Wallace

 Research group links

-Andrea explores legal issues surrounding copyright, cultural institutions, and the public domain.
+Andrea explores interdisciplinary issues surrounding copyright, cultural institutions, and the public domain.
 Her research considers the impact of digital technologies on the preservation, interpretation, and dissemination of cultural heritage and the obstacles and opportunities presented by the digital realm.
 She frequently writes and presents on open culture and the impact that a claim to copyright in reproductions has on meaningful access to and reuse of cultural heritage in the public domain.